About Yost Farm

 Once arriving in the U.S., John and his family resided in the Como Park area of St. Paul where he worked on the railroad.
 In 1876, after two years of work and money saved up, the family headed west and through the Homestead Act, settled on 160 acres of land in Dublin Township near Murdock, MN.

 During the early years of Yost Farm, the primary cash crops were oats, flax and wheat, it was not until the 1930s that corn eventually found it’s way into the crop rotation, followed by soybeans about two decades later.
 In the early 1960s the farm began feeding beef cattle.
-Presently, Yost Farm specializes in growing corn, soybeans and alfalfa.
-The farm also operates a custom harvesting business, manages feed inputs for local dairies and runs a trucking fleet.
+Presently, Yost Farm specializes in growing alfalfa, corn, edible beans, soybeans and sugar beets.
+The farm (and affiliates) also operates a custom harvesting business, manages feed inputs for local dairies, pumps manure and runs a trucking fleet.

 Our Goal